**This article was last updated in May 2020**

 - 3. AI/Machine Learning Engineer

 These engineers develop AI (artificial intelligence) machines and systems that have the ability to learn and utilise existing knowledge.
 AI is a technology sector that is seeing rapid growth, and will soon become a top investment for many companies.
-AI is projected to create 2.3 million jobs by 2020, so it is safe to assume that machine learning will remain an in-demand skill for the foreseeable future.

 - 4. Software and Applications Developer